changsin/DL/README.md

-# Code sample for Deep Learning
+# Code samples for Deep Learning